 - Romanian Deadlift Sets, Reps, and Weight Recommendations

 - and more…

 This Romanian deadlift technique breakdown can be used to teach beginner lifters and athletes alike how to properly perform a Romanian deadlift.
 Note that the first two steps of the how-to-guide discuss having a lifter pick the barbell up from the floor to start the lift (the Romanian deadlift starts from the top of the lift, and moves downwards towards the floor).

 If a lifter has issues lifting a load from the floor due to poor postural control or weakness, it may be best to have them grab the barrel from a rack height a few feet off the floor to minimize back injury and simplify the movement.

 Load a barbell and stand with your feet shoulder width apart, toes forwards, and the barbell running over your shoelaces (from the aerial view).

 In this position, it is important that the torso is upright, arms are straight , and the shoulder blades are dropped downwards towards the rear.
 This will allow you to “lock” the back and minimize strain in the neck.

 Bend down and grab the bar with a slightly wider than shoulder width grip and only slight bend to the knees

 Keep your back flat and shoulders over the barbell.
 Once you have stood up, reset in the above vertical torso positioning.

-Step 3: Push the hips back while maintaining a flat back.
+Push the hips back while maintaining a set back.